 Owner/operator Wayne Eagleton specialises in small groups for this wine tours, which is exactly the boutique experience we’re after.
 He arrived right on time, and in a beautifully air-conditioned van.
 We soon learn that Wayne is one of those ‘true-blue locals’ of Waiheke Island.
 He has all the inside knowledge you would want on a tour like this, plus he has a great nose for Waiheke Syrah!
 By choosing this tour, we’re seeing far more of Waiheke Island than we would by driving ourselves.
 We can just sit back and relax in comfort.

 Our first stop is the Mudbrick Vineyard, which is one of the most popular on Waiheke Island.
-It’s here that we learn 5% of all New Zealand weddings are held in little ole Waiheke!
+It’s here we learn that little ole Waiheke is home to 5% of all New Zealand weddings!
 With these amazing vineyard venues and scenery, it’s not hard to see why.
 Apparently, there’s a 3-year waiting list for the Mudbrick!
 The actual vineyard building has a stylish, rustic dining area.
 It’s rich with decorative wrought iron light fittings, pristine white tablecloths, and gleaming cutlery, but it’s not overwhelming.
 Reaching the top of the stairwell, we’re treated to a gorgeous vista of vineyards sloping downhill as far as the eye can see.

 We’d like to give a big thanks to Mudbrick for choosing Bob Scott to showcase their wines.
 This guy is such fun!
 He’s totally focused on the wines and more importantly, on us!
 Can someone please tell me why so many vineyard staff are also talented artists!?
 Bob’s a photographer and an expert on Syrah, the predominant grape variety grown here.
 Bob shows no disappointment when I rave about the Viognier, but I notice him tensing up as I taste the ‘Hope & Glory’ 2009 Syrah (from the old vines area).
 Think Black Doris plums with the merest hint of sweet cherry – an absolute showstopper!